diliaur/simple-slider/README.md

 # A simple slider to practice JS/jQuery

 ## Pre-requisite(s) for Use
-- Images added must be of the same size if you want consistency.
-(You decide what looks good, but the demo uses 900x300.)
+- ~~~Images added must be of the same size if you want consistency.
+(You decide what looks good, but the demo uses 900x300.)~~~ As of June 14, 2017, slider adjusts automatically to images of different aspect ratio.

 ## Key for Task List